It's been a year - why hasn't Nissan collapsed yet?

 From a regional performance perspective, North America and China are Nissan's most important markets, and also the ones where price cuts can most easily drive sales.

-As a result, it is clear: Nissan's North American sales achieved slight growth in FY25 H1, and the Chinese market gradually stabilized in the second half of the year.
-However, there were no signs of short-term sales surges or sharp profit declines typical of price wars.
+The outcome is telling: Nissan's North American sales achieved modest growth in FY25 H1, and the Chinese market showed gradual stabilization in H2.
+However, there were no signs of the short-term sales spikes or sharp profit erosion characteristic of price wars.

 Nissan's Strategy Reduced Cash Consumption